microsoft/PSRule/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: If you have a question, please check out Discussions
+about: If you have a question, please use Discussions
 labels: 'question'
 ---

-We use Issues as an issue tracker; for help, discussion, and support questions, please use Discussions.
+Have a question or looking for help?
+Rather than opening an issue, please ask a question in discussions.
+Your well-worded question will serve as a resource to others searching for help.

 Thanks! 😁.